gspalato/neo/README.md

 * Clone the repository;
 * Restore;
 * Compile;
-* Create an `appsettings.json` file on the executable folder:
+* Create an `appsettings.json` file on the root folder:
 ```json
 {
 	"TOKEN": "lmao.u.gay",